State Sponsors of Terrorism: Russia

+Venezuela

+In November 2018, The Washington Post reported that the Trump administration was planning to designate Venezuela as a state sponsor of terrorism due to the government's purported ties to Hezbollah and the Revolutionary Armed Forces of Colombia (FARC).
+Despite the reports, Venezuela has not been added to the list as of 2025.

 Countries that have been removed

 Iraq (1979–1982, 1990–2004)

-Iraq was added to the list on December 29, 1979, but was removed in February 1982 to allow US aid to Iraq while it was fighting Iran in the Iran–Iraq War.
-It was re-added on September 13, 1990, following its Invasion of Kuwait.
-The State Department's reason for including Iraq was that it provided bases to the Mujahedin-e-Khalq (MEK), the Kurdistan Workers Party (PKK), the Palestine Liberation Front (PLF), and the Abu Nidal organization (ANO).
-It was again removed following the 2003 US-led invasion and the overthrow of the government of Saddam Hussein.
-Following the invasion, US sanctions applicable to "state sponsors of terrorism" against Iraq were suspended on May 7, 2003, and Iraq was removed from the list on October 20, 2004.
+Iraq, then under the rule of Saddam Hussein, was added to the list on December 29, 1979.
+Iraq had sheltered several militant groups during the 1980s, such as the Palestinian Liberation Front, and others.
+It was removed in February 1982 to allow U.S. aid to Iraq while it was fighting Iran in the Iran–Iraq War.
+It was re-added on September 13, 1990, following its invasion of Kuwait.
+In 1993, Iraq's intelligence service attempted to assassinate former U.S. President George Bush and Kuwait's Emir with a car bomb, but Kuwaiti authorities foiled the plot and arrested 16 suspects, including two Iraqis.
+Following the 2003 U.S.-led invasion of Iraq and toppling of President Saddam Hussein, Iraq was removed from the list on October 25, 2004, after receiving assurances from the Iraqi interim government that it will not support acts of international terrorism in the future.

 Libya (1979–2006)

 Libya was added on December 29, 1979.
-Then under the rule of Muammar Gaddafi, it was branded a sponsor of terrorism due to its support for several left-wing militant groups, such as the Provisional Irish Republican Army, the Basque Fatherland and Liberty, the Umkhonto We Sizwe, the Polisario Front, the Kurdistan Workers' Party, the Túpac Amaru Revolutionary Movement, the Palestine Liberation Organization, Popular Front for the Liberation of Palestine, Free Aceh Movement, Free Papua Movement, Fretilin, Kanak and Socialist National Liberation Front, Republic of South Maluku and the Moro National Liberation Front of the Philippines.
+Then under the rule of Muammar Gaddafi, it was branded a sponsor of terrorism due to the government's support for several left-wing militant groups; including the Provisional Irish Republican Army, the Basque Fatherland and Liberty, the Umkhonto We Sizwe, the Polisario Front, the Kurdistan Workers' Party, the Túpac Amaru Revolutionary Movement, the Palestine Liberation Organization, Popular Front for the Liberation of Palestine, Free Aceh Movement, Free Papua Movement, Fretilin, Kanak and Socialist National Liberation Front, Republic of South Maluku and the Moro National Liberation Front of the Philippines.
 On May 15, 2006, the United States announced that Libya would be removed from the list after a 45-day wait period.
 Secretary of State Condoleezza Rice explained that this was due to "...Libya's continued commitment to its renunciation of terrorism".

-Former South Yemen (1979–1990)
+South Yemen (1979–1990)

 South Yemen was added to the list on December 29, 1979.
 It had been branded a sponsor of terrorism due to its support for several left-wing terrorist groups.
 The country was dropped from the list in 1990 after it merged with the Yemen Arab Republic (North Yemen) on May 22, 1990, to become the new Republic of Yemen.